-If there’s one thing that’s as good as basking under a hot sun for a week or two, it’s walking around at home afterwards with a gorgeous glow that makes you look healthy and skinnier, and reminds you of all the craic you had when you were away.
+If there’s one thing that feels as good as basking under a hot sun for a week or two, it’s walking around at home afterwards with a gorgeous glow that makes you look healthier, skinnier, and reminds you of what a gorgeous, relaxing time you had.

-But we all know frying yourself under the sun is very bad for your skin.
-That said, we’ll probably all do it to some extent anyway.
-With that in mind, here are some realistic tips for bronzed bodies and sun safety this summer.
+We all know that frying yourself under the sun is bad for your skin.
+We also know that most people will probably do it to some extent anyway.
+Such is the sin-kissed power of a post-holiday glow.
+So with that in mind, here are some realistic tips - ones you can actually stick to - for balancing bronzed bodies with sun safety this summer!

-Everyone’s done it.
-In your rush to get to the beach or pool and begin a hard day’s lying around, you take the sun cream with you and apply it poolside.
+Everyone’s done it at some point.
+In a hurry to get horizontal under the sun and begin a hard day’s lying around, you take the sun cream with you and apply it poolside.

 I love TanOrganics tanning oil – it goes on easy, dries quick, doesn’t streak, doesn’t smell, lasts for ages, looks really natural, and comes in a 100ml bottle that’s just the right size to get past the liquid police at check-in.